arjunsumina/arjunsumina.github.io/content/papers/paper1/index.md

 ---
 title: "Cross-sectional study of factors influencing the residential water demand in Bangalore"
 date: 2019-01-15
-lastmod: 2024-07-12
+lastmod: 2019-01-15
-tags: ["philology","oleic science","history of oil","Mediterranean world"]
+#tags: ["philology","oleic science","history of oil","Mediterranean world"]
 author: ["Arjun Anil Kumar","Parthasarathy Ramachandran"]
 description: "The study investigates the influences of demographic and infrastructural covariates that drive the household water demand in the 198 municipal wards of Bangalore, India."
 summary: "The study investigates the influences of demographic and infrastructural covariates that drive the household water demand in the 198 municipal wards of Bangalore, India."